 Performances take place at the Parkman Bandstand on the Boston Common, across the street from the AMC Loews Boston Common movie theater on Tremont Street.

 If you are traveling via the MBTA, there are several stations located within steps of the Boston Common.

 Red Line: Park Street or Downtown Crossing stops.

 Parking is available in the Boston Common Garage.
-(Zero Charles Street, Boston, MA) Be sure to pick up a discount parking coupon from one of the tents or from one of our ambassadors.
-These coupons, provided by the Massachusetts Convention Center Authority, extend a discount to our patrons and proceeds go directly to CSC.
+(Zero Charles Street, Boston, MA) Be sure to pick up a discount parking coupon from the Info tent or from an usher to receive $1 off your parking.
+These coupons are provided by the Massachusetts Convention Center Authority (MCCA).
+CSC receives a $2 donation from the MCCA each time a coupon is used.

 All performances of Shakespeare on the Common are FREE and open to the public.
 We offer a limited number of reserved chairs in our Friends Section located near the stage at each performance.
-Click HERE for more information. (link to Friend Section tab) In order to help us keep Shakespeare on the Common free for everyone, we encourage all who attend to consider leaving a donation to support our production.
+In order to help us keep Shakespeare on the Common free for everyone, we encourage all who attend to consider leaving a donation to support our production.

 Audience and actor safety is our main concern.
 In cases of heavy rain or lightning storms, we will cancel.
 Audiences can get weather updates on the homepage of our website or by calling the Weather Hotline at 617-426-0863.
 Information will also be distributed on Facebook, Twitter, and Instagram.